-The University of Pittsburgh at Bradford combines Pitt’s international academic reputation with Pitt-Bradford’s reputation for individual attention.
+The University of Pittsburgh at Bradford combines Pitt’s international academic reputation with Pitt-Bradford’s practice of providing individual attention.

 At Pitt-Bradford students can choose from more than 40 majors, nearly 50 minors and nearly 20 pre-professional programs.
 Academic advisers and faculty help students choose and combine programs to explore interests and discover passions.

 Popular majors include nursing, biology, computer information systems and technology, exercise science and business management.

-Starting in the fall of 2022, students interested in engineering can choose a four-year engineering technology major that will prepare them for exciting careers in the region and beyond.
+Beginning in the 2022–23 academic year, students interested in engineering also can choose a four-year engineering technology major that will prepare them for exciting careers in manufacturing, energy and more.

 Outside of the classroom, first-year students live in their own residence hall, Livingston Alexander House, with common spaces to make friends, study, workout, play games or just watch TV together.
 Or they can live in apartment-style housing in one of Pitt-Bradford’s all-suite residence halls.